 No one likes to think about customer churn.
 Churn can feel like a failure.
 After all, clients have tried your product and then decided to stop paying for it.
 Unfortunately, churn (also known as customer attrition) is part of doing business.

-If you want to succeed in the SaaS game, you have to understand how fast you are losing customers and why.
+If you want to succeed with your b2b sales strategy, you have to understand how fast you are losing customers and why.
 Once you know common SaaS churn reasons and how they affect your business, you can start reducing customer churn.

 What is customer churn?